AnthonyArena95/AnthonyArena95/README.md

 # Hello, I'm Anthony
 <a href="https://www.linkedin.com/in/anthony-arena-39420915b/" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent Cybersecurity graduate with a longstanding interest in technology and a strong determination to solve any problem I encounter.
+I am a recent Cybersecurity graduate with a longstanding interest in technology and a strong determination in learning and solving any problem I encounter.

 ## Objective